-You may expect a response time from me of 24 hours for Moodle messages or email, and up to 1 week for Forum grades.
+You may expect a response time from me of 24-48 hours for Moodle messages or email, and up to 1 week for Forum grades.
 Etiquette expectations (netiquette) for all types of communication: You are expected to take responsibility in helping to maintain a classroom environment that is conducive to learning.
 Please be polite and maintain a professional tone in your writing.
 NO abusive language will be tolerated in this course.
-Computer/Technology Requirement: This course uses a variety of web resources that require a good Internet connection and an up-to-date browser.
-You should use the latest version of Mozilla Firefox, Google Chrome, or Internet Explorer.
+Computer/Technology Requirement: This course uses a variety of web resources that require a good Internet connection and an up-to-date internet browser.
+Other technology requirements will be listed in your online course.
 Grading Policies: